 The man behind it all is Lemony Snicket, though these days you’re more likely to find him without his pen name.
 Author Daniel Handler, 45, has kept busy in the years since A Bad Beginning kicked off Unfortunate Events.
-He wrote a four-part prequel (the final installment published last September), is finishing a children’s book about a fishy phantom, Goldfish Ghost, and somehow still finds time for travel (Handler is speaking in Seattle on Thursday, March 3 at Richard Hugo House).
+He wrote a four-part prequel (the final installment published last September), is finishing a children’s book about a fishy phantom, Goldfish Ghost, and somehow still finds time for travel.

 Amid all these projects, Handler agreed to join ParentMap on quick trip down memory lane.

 The first book in A Series of Unfortunate Events came out in 1999, which means many of your original young adult fans have since grown-up.
 How has your relationship with them changed, if at all?

 The first Snicket readers come to me now with tattoos, careers and young readers of their own, carrying on a rather dismal tradition.
 What is most startling is that I have not aged at all.

 What’s your teenage son, Otto, like to read?
 Unfortunate Events, perhaps?

 My son, then and now, has had vastly different reading tastes from my own, both now and when I was his age.
 He is like a person in this way.
 He has been an avid reader of All The Wrong Questions but is wary, sensibly, of Unfortunate Events, preferring to take comfort in — I’m not making this up — the history of World War One.

 Where do you think Unfortunate Events main characters Violet, Klaus, and Sunny Baudelaire are now?